pelbyl/world-of-wisdom/README.md

 ### Overview

-The system now implements a sophisticated per-client difficulty adjustment mechanism that tracks individual IP addresses and adjusts PoW difficulty based on their behavior patterns.
+The system implements a sophisticated per-client difficulty adjustment mechanism that tracks individual IP addresses and adjusts PoW difficulty based on their behavior patterns.
+This allows the system to maintain accessibility for legitimate users while automatically defending against DDoS attacks.

 ### How It Works